jericho-cain/cwt-lstm-ae-grav-wav/README.md

 ---

 **Note**: This system has been validated on LIGO O1 data and achieves perfect performance metrics.
+The model was trained and tested exclusively on H1 detector data.
 Results may vary with different detector configurations or data quality conditions.